igarciad/weather_simulation/README.md

 Code of the paper: Fast  Weather  Simulation Coupled with Inverse Procedural Design of 3D Urban Models This project is licensed under the [MIT license](https://opensource.org/licenses/MIT)

-Copyright (c) 2011-2016 Ignacio Garcia Dorado, Daniel Aliaga.
+Copyright (c) 2011-2016 Ignacio Garcia-Dorado, Daniel Aliaga.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal